DKS2301/HartreeBackendProject/README.md

 - **`GET /functions/MT{n}`**: Retrieves the top `n` countries based on medal tally.
 - **`GET /functions/MT{n}/{eventId}`**: Retrieves the top `n` countries for a specific event based on medal tally.

+### Testing
+Use **Postman** to test the APIs:
+1. Open Postman and create a new request.
+2. Select the appropriate HTTP method (GET, POST, etc.).
+3. Enter the API URL (e.g., `http://localhost:8080/Sim/1`).
+4. Send the request and inspect the response.

 ## Example Usage

 - **Simulate an Event**: `GET http://localhost:8080/functions/Sim/1`
 - **Generate 100 Records**: `GET http://localhost:8080/functions/Gen/100`
 - **Get Top Country by Gold Medals**: `GET http://localhost:8080/functions/TopN/1`

 ## Contributing

 Feel free to submit issues and pull requests.
 Contributions are welcome!

+### License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+## Contact
+For any inquiries or issues, please contact [DKS2301](https://github.com/DKS2301).